-- ASUS Express Gate supports installation on SATA HDDs (IDE mode).
-Set the Configure SATA as item in the BIOS to [IDE] before installing ASUS Express Gate. - ASUS Express Gate supports installation on USB HDDs and Flash drives, but the software performance may be slower than installed on SATA HDDs.
+- ASUS Express Gate supports installation on SATA HDDs in IDE mode only. - ASUS Express Gate supports HDDs connected to motherboard chipsetcontrolled onboard SATA ports only.
+All onboard extended SATA ports and external SATA ports are NOT supported.
+See chapter 2 for the exact location of onboard SATA ports. - ASUS Express Gate supports installation on USB HDDs and Flash drives, but the software performance may be slower than installed on SATA HDDs.